HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.web-extensions.md

 A web extension is [[vs.1.7.api.get-started.extension-anatomy]].
 The extension manifest (`package.json`) defines the entry file for the extension's source code and declares extension contributions.

-For web extensions, the [[vs.1.7.#web-extension-main-file]] is defined by the `browser` property, and not by the `main` property as with regular extensions.
+For web extensions, the [web-extension-main-file](#web-extension-main-file) is defined by the `browser` property, and not by the `main` property as with regular extensions.

 The `contributes` property works the same way for both web and regular extensions.